 As stated in the preceding section, there are many types of detective within the world of fiction.

 However, while they all might have some things in common, they should be written very differently depending on their demographic, genre, and type of detective they are.
+They could also be a flat, dynamic, static, or round character.

 For example, if you are writing realistic fiction involving a police detective, they are going to have a certain lifestyle and way of talking.
 If readers feel the way you write them is unrealistic, it may lead to the suspension of disbelief being shattered, ruining the experience for the reader.